3dbeb41841bfbfcc24d55143816cf7f1/express-security-with-passport/readme.md

 We will be starting with the code at [Express Security With Passport Starter](https://github.com/ATL-WDI-Exercises/express-security-with-passport.git).

-To get started, llone this repo:
+To get started, clone this repo:

 ```bash
 cd ~/ga/wdi/exercises/mean